rl1987/trickster.dev/tricksterblog/content/post/javascript-ast-manipulation-with-babel-ast-modification-apis.md

 author = "rl1987"
-title = "JavaScript AST manipulation with Babel: AST modification APIs" date = "2023-01-30" tags = ["security", "reverse-engineering", "javascript"]
+title = "JavaScript AST manipulation with Babel: AST modification APIs" date = "2023-01-30" tags = ["security", "reverse-engineering", "ast", "javascript"]
 +++

 In previous posts about using Babel for JavaScript deobfuscation, we have